Tridense/Heart-Beat/README.md

     6. Scroll down and enable "Message Content Intent".

 3. Open your python interpreter of choice:I used pycharm, but VS code should also work.
-    1. Open the HBM003.py file
+    1. Open the HBM004.py file
     2. Do the following commands in the terminal:
        1. pip install python
        2. pip install audioop-lts
-       3. pip install python-dotenv
+       3. pip install numpy
     3. Copy the user ID of the heartbeat webhook.
-Paste into line 16.
+Paste into line 19.
 (Right click o the username and select "Copy User ID".
 Make sure you have developer mode turned on in discord).
-    4. Copy the channel ID of where the webhook is sending messages, and paste it into line 17.
+    4. Copy the channel ID of where the webhook is sending messages, and paste it into line 20.
-    5. Copy the channel ID of where you want to post the status message, and paste it into line 18.
+    5. Copy the channel ID of where you want to post the status message, and paste it into line 21.
-    6. Copy the channel ID of where you want to post the warning messages that ping users who have less than 3 instances running, and paste it into line 19.
+    6. Copy the channel ID of where you want to post the warning messages that ping users who have less than 3 instances running, and paste it into line 22.
-    7. Copy the discord bot token into line 20.
+    7. Copy the discord bot token into line 23.

 4. Run the script.

 Tips:
 1. Make sure the heart beat user id field in the AHK window (heartBeatName in settings.ini) only contains the discord user ID of the person.
 2. Make sure to have a seperate webhook for the god packs and the heart beat for it to run properly.
-3. If you want to turn off warning messages, set line 25 to 0.
+3. If you want to turn off warning messages, set line 28 to 0.
 4. This script will hit the discord character limit at around 37 users.
-If you want to remove/ edit any part of the lines that are sent you can find it at line 71.
+If you want to remove/ edit any part of the lines that are sent you can find it at line 78.